 This recipe is super easy to make and you will only need a handful of ingredients.
 There is no cooking involved, just a little peeling, chopping and mashing and you have an incredible guacamole!

 Vegan Guacamole Recipe

 Being from Ireland myself, I feel I only came to discover Guacamole in my 20’s when I moved to London.
 The variety of different cuisines was vast in comparison to my home country.

-That said, guacamole has been around since the 14th Century!!
+That said, guacamole has been around since the 14th Century and is such a stable in Mexican cuisine.
 The Aztec people in South Mexico are thought to have discovered avocados tasted great mashed!
 Traditionally it was mashed with a stone petal and mortar.

 Back then the Aztec people did not add other ingredients, guacamole has evolved over the years and has hugely increased the sales of Avocados in America.